DouglasPereiraMota/douglaspereiramota.319110043.pokemon/README.md

 USE pokedex;

-SELECT
-	numero,
-	nome,
-	tipo1,
-	tipo2,
-	cor
-FROM
-	Pokemon
-WHERE
-	tipo1 LIKE 'Water'
-		AND COR != 'Blue'
-ORDER BY nome ASC
+SELECT numero, nome, tipo1, tipo2, cor FROM Pokemon WHERE tipo1 LIKE 'Water' AND COR != 'Blue' ORDER BY nome ASC;
-;

 ```